Linear-cost unbiased posterior estimates for crossed effects and matrix factorization models via couplings: Motivation and objectives

 \section{Motivation and objectives}

-Many high-dimensional Bayesian models with a high degree of conditional independence are well-suited for BGSs.
-For these classes of models, BGSs often achieve state-of-the-art performance and in particular, unlike most available sampling schemes, result in a total computational cost scaling linearly in the number of observations and parameters.
-In this paper we will consider the following three models as running examples motivating the methodology and theory developed later.
-Despite their relatively simple formulations, these models are computationally challenging to estimate: correlated errors lead to expensive GLS estimates and strong posterior dependence induced by observations results in slow mixing of standard MCMCs.
+BGSs are particularly well-suited for high-dimensional Bayesian models with a high degree of conditional independence, for which they achieve state-of-the-art performance, and, unlike most available sampling schemes, can result in a total computational cost that scales linearly in the number of observations and parameters.
+In this paper, we consider the following three models as running examples, motivating the methodology and theory developed later.
+Despite the relatively simple formulations, these models are computationally challenging to estimate: correlated errors lead to expensive GLS estimates and strong posterior dependence results in slow mixing of standard MCMCs.

-\begin{model}[Gaussian crossed random effects] Cross-classified data, where each observation can be simultaneously classified according to two or more variables, are commonly found in the modern scientific literature, with applications in various domains including health and social sciences \citep{gelman2005analysis,baayen2008mixed}.
-More in detail, a univariate response variable $y$ is assumed to depend additively on the unknown effects of $K$ categorical variables, termed \textit{factors}, each one with $I_k$ different possible values, called \textit{levels}, for $k=1,...,K$.
-The effect of the $i$-th level of the $k$-th factor is described by a random variable ${a}^{(k)}_i$, object of inference.
-Let $\mathbf{a}^{(k)} = (a^{(k)}_1,..., a^{(k)}_{I_k})$ denote the $I_k$-dimensional vector of effects of the $k$-th factor, for $k=1,...,K$; $\mathbf{y}=(y_n)_{n=1}^N$, $\mathbf{a}=(\mathbf{a}^{(k)})_{k=1}^K$ and $\boldsymbol{\tau}= (\tau_k)_{k=0}^K$ the vectors of all data, effects and precisions respectively.
-Furthermore let $i_k[n]$ denote the level of the $k$-th factor associated to the $n$-th observation (see e.g. Section 1.1 and Chapter 11 of \cite{Gelman_Hill_2006} for more details on this notation).
-In this paper, for clarity of exposition, we will consider the intercept-only version, although the concepts discussed extend to more general versions with covariates as well as random slopes \citep{gao_16,tim_scalable}.
+\begin{model}[Gaussian crossed random effects] Cross-classified data, where each observation can be simultaneously classified according to two or more variables, are commonly found in the scientific literature, with applications in various domains including health and social sciences \citep{gelman2005analysis,baayen2008mixed}.
+A univariate response variable $y$ is assumed to depend additively on the effects of $K$ categorical variables, termed \textit{factors}, each one with $I_k$ different possible values, called \textit{levels}, for $k=1,...,K$.
+The effect of the $i$-th level of the $k$-th factor is described by a random variable ${a}_{k,i}$.
+Let $\mathbf{a}_{k} = (a_{k,1},..., a_{k,I_k})$ denote the $I_k$-dimensional vector of effects of the $k$-th factor, for $k=1,...,K$; $\mathbf{y}=(y_n)_{n=1}^N$, $\mathbf{a}=(\mathbf{a}_k)_{k=1}^K$ and $\boldsymbol{\tau}= (\tau_k)_{k=0}^K$ the vectors of all data, effects and precisions respectively.
+Let $i_k[n]$ denote the level of the $k$-th factor associated to the $n$-th observation \citep[see e.g. Section 1.1 and Chapter 11 of ][ for details on this notation]{Gelman_Hill_2006}.
+In this paper, for clarity of exposition, we will consider the intercept-only version, although the concepts discussed extend to more general versions with covariates and random slopes \citep{gao_16,tim_scalable}.
 The model with its standard prior can then be written as